rotisserie/eris/CONTRIBUTING.md

 ### Adding new features

-If you have an idea for a new feature, please first discuss it with us on Discord or submit a new issue tagged with the `enhancement` label.
+If you have an idea for a new feature, please first discuss it with us by submitting a new issue tagged with the `enhancement` label.
 If we decide to adopt the feature, you're also welcome to submit a pull request if you have the time and inclination for it.
 Currently, we have no strict requirements around the design of new features.
 However, we ask that you try to follow the conventions of the current codebase, and feel free to discuss any design issues before submitting.

 ### Fixing whitespace, formatting code, or making purely cosmetic patches